2024 Sexual Harassment Training Requirements By State (US)

 Here are the 19 states with the most comprehensive and stringent sexual harassment training requirements:

-Furthermore, the company must provide two hours of training to supervisors within six months of hire and at least once every two years.
+Furthermore, the company must provide supervisors with two hours of training within six months of hire and at least once every two years.
 All public employees must receive training, regardless of how many employees there are.

 - California Sexual Harassment Prevention Training For Supervisors (Course)